 In 2005 I gave up the 'Day Job' to launch Penny Varley Ceramics.
 Working from my garden studio in Tysoe, which is located at the foot of Edge Hill in an Area of Outstanding Natural Beauty.
 Visitors are always welcome to come and see a working studio over a cuppa.
 In the showroom visitors will see highly glazed pieces alongside more subtle tones of a matt finish.
 My domestic ware which is predominantly made in a white earthen clay is both practical and a pleasure to use everyday.
 Sculptural pieces inspired by nature can also be viewed within the garden.

 Being keen to encourage others in the versatility and pleasure of working with clay I run small adult workshops in hand-building, and can offer 1-1 tuition for those wishing to learn how to throw on the potter’s wheel.

 I am passionate about my work and have been selected as a speaker for Warwickshire, Oxfordshire and Gloucestershire Women's Institute, Art societies and Probus.
 So if you are looking to fill your speaker list give me a call.

 To promote my work to a larger audience I take part in Warwickshire and Oxfordshire Arts weeks, as well as supporting local and county events.

-My work has been exported to France, Australia, Jersey and America, amongst others.
+My work has been exported to France, Australia, Jersey and America.